-Employees and worker's retain the right to deal with harassment incident(s) on their own behalf.
+Employees and workers retain the right to deal with harassment incident(s) on their own behalf.
 For example, an individual may wish to resolve the issue by directly addressing the person(s) involved.
 In any case a written report must still be given to the Personnel Office and to the Department Head.
-However, if a resolution is not reached to his/her satisfactory, the employee has the right to submit a formal written complaint to the person in charge and upper management.
+However, if a resolution is not reached to the individual's satisfaction, the employee has the right to submit a formal written complaint to the person in charge and upper management.